 The exclusions and top-down filter are documented and monitored on a regular basis.
 Pre-trade and post-trade hard-coded rules are also implemented.

-More information regarding the fund's binding elements and strategy can be found in the Transparency Code available on the website.
+More information regarding the Sub-Fund's binding elements and strategy can be found in the Website Product Disclosure available on the website.